-Changes in the trade winds are also robust across the simulations, with an overall intensification in the NH and a weakening in the SH (Fig. 2A,B).
+Changes in the trade winds are also robust across the simulations, with an overall intensification in the NH and a weakening in the SH (Fig. 2).
 Regionally, trade wind anomalies in both models include weakening on the eastern side of all ocean basins in the SH and an intensification in the northern tropical Pacific.
-In the tropical North Atlantic, by contrast, changes in the trades slightly differ between the two models: whereas the CM2Mc experiments show a rather continuous belt of intensified coastal trades along the western African coast, the TraCE-21ka simulation exhibits a more complex pattern, with anomalous easterlies and westerlies converging over the eastern tropical North Atlantic and leading to anomalous southerlies along the African coast north of 15°N. Despite these regional differences, a hemispherically asymmetric response of the trade winds associated with a southward ITCZ shift appears as a robust feature in both models (right panels of Fig. 2), and is consistent with the mechanisms described in Section 2.1.
-Notably, this consistency occurs despite a significant and hemispherically-asymmetric change in the global energy balance in the hosing simulations mechanisms are not affected by the magnitude of energy balance changes that occur.
-We therefore expect similar changes in proxies of trade wind strength and precipitation intensity during Heinrich stadials.
+In the tropical North Atlantic, by contrast, changes in the trades differ slightly between the two models: whereas the CM2Mc experiments show a rather continuous belt of intensified coastal trades along the western African coast, the TraCE-21ka simulation exhibits a more complex pattern, with anomalous easterlies and westerlies converging over the eastern tropical North Atlantic and leading to anomalous southerlies along the African coast north of 15°N. Despite these regional differences, a hemispherically asymmetric response of the trade winds associated with a southward ITCZ shift appears as a robust feature in both models (right panels of Fig. 2), and is consistent with the mechanisms described in Section 2.1.